 Easy!
 Always ride your bike at least four feet away from parked vehicles.
 By riding outside the “door zone,” you eliminate the chance of being hit by an abruptly opened car door, which itself can be quite painful, but can also knock you off your bike and into moving traffic.

 Sometimes riding outside the door zone can place you right in the middle of a narrow traffic lane.
 That’s okay!
 You have the legal right to take a full lane of traffic (i.e. ride in the middle of the lane) if necessary, no matter how slowly you may be pedaling.
 By “taking the lane,” you not only stay out of the door zone, but you also deter drivers from trying to squeeze into the lane alongside you.
 Win win!
-(Note: This kind of riding takes some confidence, but makes ALL the difference.
+(Note: This kind of riding takes some confidence, but makes all the difference.
 Own your space!
-If you delay a driver for a few seconds while you take the lane, so be it.
-Your life is worth it.)
+If you delay a driver for a few seconds while you take the lane, so be it.)

 3. If I need to move into traffic to avoid the “door zone,” will cars see me and give me right of way?